aditya0072001/aditya0072001/README.md

 ### 🌱 What I'm Currently Doing

-I am currently diving deep into the realms of data science, machine learning, and deep learning.
-Additionally, I am honing my skills in Flutter, a powerful framework for building cross-platform applications.
+I am currently diving deep into the realms of data science, data analytics, machine learning, and deep learning

 ### 👀 What I'm Interested In